briansimiyuj/doctor-appointment-app/README.md

       2. Create a `getFullViewDocument` function that will get the document from the local storage and return it

+  ### Document Full View Page

+  Document full view page will be used to display the document in full view

+    1. Create a DocumentFullView page and mount it on the Script component and provide a route to it

 ### Settings Context